This article is part of the Retirement Financial Life Equation (FRLE) series. It was initially published in March 2021 and updated in March 2026.

 There’s also a spiritual component.
 We want to seek God’s guidance for any major home or home-financing decisions to ensure that we wisely steward the gifts he has given us.
 We also want to guard against greed and materialism, which can lead to unwise choices.

-Or, does paying off the mortgage and keeping your current home make more sense than downsizing?
+For example, would downsizing to a smaller house, a condo, or patio home—moving to something less costly—better suit your wants and needs?
+Or does paying off the mortgage and keeping your current home make more sense than downsizing?
 If so, and you need to make some repairs or want to do some upgrades, what is the best way to pay for them?

 Perhaps you want a larger home for lifestyle purposes but with less maintenance that could actually be more costly to buy than what your current house is worth.
 If so, does it make sense to use savings or take out a new mortgage to make the change?
 Are there other options?

-The Blessings of “Home”
+The blessings of “home”

 Houses are more than a financial asset (or liability, depending on how you look at it) because they’re our homes.
 They’re where we live and make memories.
 They’re also where we may have invested a lot of time and money making them functional, comfortable, and appealing.